Tyler Stephenson Player Props: Reds vs. Padres

-The Cincinnati Reds, including Tyler Stephenson and his .417 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+Tyler Stephenson -- with an on-base percentage of .308 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Michael Wacha on the hill, on May 2 at 9:40 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Athletics.
+He had a hitless showing in his previous game (0-for-4) against the Padres.

 Tyler Stephenson Game Info & Props vs. the Padres